 - Job Sectors: Manufacturing, financial services, healthcare, engineering

-As Canada’s economic engine, Ontario workers earn an average of $55,524.
-They are concentrated in lucrative sectors like manufacturing, finance, healthcare, and technology, primarily centered in the Greater Toronto Area.
+As Canada’s economic engine, Ontario workers earn an average of $1,357.26 every week.
+They are concentrated in lucrative sectors like manufacturing, finance, healthcare, and technology, primarily centred in the Greater Toronto Area.

 Quebec